rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ```

 The lifetime parameter declaration after `impl` and use after the type name is
-required, but we're not required to annotate the lifetime of the reference to
+required, but we’re not required to annotate the lifetime of the reference to
 `self` because of the first elision rule.

-Here's an example where the third lifetime elision rule applies:
+Here’s an example where the third lifetime elision rule applies:

 ```rust
 # struct ImportantExcerpt<'a> {